 Women Leadership in STEM

-The residential workshops, developed in collaboration with the Center for Creative Leadership, will provide cohort members with the tools and frameworks for expanding and developing their leadership styles, foster an inclusive and diverse network of women STEM leaders in India, and enhance their voice, presence, and influence.
+This hybrid programme developed in collaboration with the Center for Creative Leadership, will provide cohort members with the tools and frameworks for expanding and developing their leadership styles, foster an inclusive and diverse network of women STEM leaders in India, and enhance their voice, presence, and influence.

 About the Programme

-However, only a small fraction of these graduates enters the STEM workforce or attains leadership positions.
 The challenges that impede women’s participation in STEM careers and leadership roles are multidimensional, including gender stereotypes and biases, socio-cultural factors, challenges maintaining work-life balance, limited access to networks and mentors, and inadequate opportunities for skill development and career advancement.
+Addressing these challenges requires systemic changes along with attitudinal and behavioural shifts.

 Through its focus on transformative leadership and mentorship for women working in STEM, the WLS programme aims to offer a pathway for their increased representation and participation in decision-making processes, leading to more balanced and diverse leadership teams.